danthelion/tc-feeder/README.md

-# Camel training and feeding action
+# TeveClub camel training and feeding action

 This GitHub Action will train your camel and feed it.
 Schedule it to run every day for best results.